-Overall, our collective target must be to work towards a safer highways network for all road users, with sustained reductions in the numbers of people killed or seriously injured.
+Overall, our collective target must be to work towards a safer highways network for all road users with sustained reductions in the numbers of people killed or seriously injured.

-- Victims are confident to report harmful offences which have traditionally been under-reported, including rape, child sexual exploitation, domestic abuse, hate crime, modern slavery, stalking and harassment and other high-harm offences. - There is increased confidence in the policing response to violence against women and girls. - There is demonstrable progress in tackling misogyny within policing, criminal justice systems and the wider community. - More offenders who commit crimes of violence against women and girls are brought to justice. - There are improved outcomes for victims of domestic abuse, rape and serious sexual assault. - There are fewer people who become repeat victims of domestic abuse.

-- Vulnerable children and adults are safeguarded. - People in a mental health crisis are dealt with by the most appropriate agency at the point of first contact and are supported when in the criminal justice system. - Fewer people are pushed into the criminal justice system through homelessness. - Increased awareness of and reporting of hate crime, modern slavery and exploitation, with improved satisfaction from victims in the way with which incidents are dealt with. - Our roads are safer, with fewer people killed and seriously injured. - Warwickshire is seen nationally as a leader in innovative road safety solutions and interventions.
+- Victims are confident to report harmful offences which have traditionally been under-reported, including: rape, child sexual exploitation, domestic abuse, hate crime, modern slavery, stalking and harassment and other high-harm offences. - There is increased confidence in the policing response to violence against women and girls. - There is demonstrable progress in tackling misogyny within policing, criminal justice systems and the wider community. - More offenders who commit crimes of violence against women and girls are brought to justice. - There are improved outcomes for victims of domestic abuse, rape and serious sexual assault. - There are fewer people who become repeat victims of domestic abuse. - Vulnerable children are safeguarded from violence, physical and sexual abuse, neglect and exploitation. - People in a mental health crisis are dealt with by the most appropriate agency at the first point of contact and are supported when in the criminal justice system. - Fewer people are pushed into the criminal justice system through homelessness. - There is greater awareness of the link between gambling and criminality, with better support for those with gambling problems. - Increased awareness of and reporting of hate crime, modern slavery, exploitation and improved victim satisfaction in how incidents are dealt with. - Our roads are safer, with fewer people killed and seriously injured. - Warwickshire is seen nationally as a leader in innovative road safety solutions and interventions.

-Priority 4: Strengthen communities
+Priority 4.
+Strengthen communities

-Shared outcome: Communities are empowered to shape how policing and community services are developed and delivered, with strengthened partnership working building public confidence and resilience to crime.
+Communities are empowered to shape how policing and community services are developed and delivered, with strengthened partnership working building public confidence and resilience to crime.